duongthaiha/msft-ciam-playbook/http-scripts/README.md

 - If you're unfamiliar with HTTP files, read [HTTP files](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-9.0).
 - Ensure that you handle the responses appropriately and check for any errors returned by the API.
 - Refer to the [CIAM Tenants API documentation](https://learn.microsoft.com/en-us/rest/api/activedirectory/ciam-tenants?view=rest-activedirectory-2023-05-17-preview) for detailed information on each operation and required parameters.
-- Using the extension humao.rest-client transpiling these requests into different languages is easy.
-Do make sure to check out the docs and see other functionality the extension offers if you want to expand this.
+- Using the extension humao.rest-client enables transpiling these requests into different languages
+- Do make sure to check out the docs for the extension to see if other functionality is useful to you